-As most of you probably already know, ten days ago security Researchers disclosed a very serious vulnerability in the OpenSSL library, which is used to power HTTPS on most websites nowadays.
+As most of you probably already know, ten days ago security researchers disclosed a very serious vulnerability in the OpenSSL library, which is used to power HTTPS on most websites today.
 The bug allowed an attacker to extract information that was supposed to be private, including SSL private keys, login data or any other information transmitted via the web site.

-It was one the first security vulnerabilities (code named HeartBleed) to receive massive media attention and every webmaster in the world has probably heard about it (at least we hope so).
+It was one the first security vulnerabilities (code named HeartBleed) to receive massive media attention.
+Every webmaster in the world has probably heard about it (at least we hope so).

 HeartBleed Vulnerable Servers in the Wild

 After 10 days of massive coverage, we expected to see every server out there patched against it.
 To confirm our expectations, we scanned every web site listed in the Alexa top 1 million rank.
 Yes, we scanned the top web sites in the world to see how many were still infected.